webpack-contrib/image-minimizer-webpack-plugin/README.md

 - Persistent cache.

-- (Optional) Don't crash building process if your have corrupted image(s).
+- (Optional) Don't crash building process if you have corrupted image(s).

 ## Install